Skip to content

 You may be interested to read

-This Alert is based on: Gould D.W., and others.
+This summary is based on: Gould D.W., and others.
 Heparin versus citrate anticoagulation for continuous renal replacement therapy in intensive care: the RRAM observational study.
 Health Technology Assessment 2022;26:13

 General information regarding kidney injury and available treatments is available on the NHS website.